SynergyWire/SynergyWire-blog/articles/react-error-handling.md

 ![product-search-uncaught-product-reference-error.gif](/images/articles/react-error-handling/product-search-uncaught-product-reference-error.gif)

-May it be our error?
-Yes, it may.
+Could it be our mistake?
+Yes, it could.
 Must we create a ticket to the backend team?
 As soon as possible please.
-While the error gets solved let's review the error handling pattern installing the next [dependecy](https://www.npmjs.com/package/react-error-boundary).
+While the error gets solved let's review the error handling pattern installing the next [dependency](https://www.npmjs.com/package/react-error-boundary).

 ```cmd
 npm install react-error-boundary